planningcenter/icons/CONTRIBUTING.md

 <details>
 <summary>Development scripts</summary>

+You shouldn't need to use these scripts.
+`sprites` and `paths` builds happen in GitHub Actions on the `svgs` directory right before publish.
+However, you can run them locally for debugging.

 | Command                                    | Task                               |
 | ------------------------------------------ | ---------------------------------- |
 | `yarn build`                               | build all collections, once        |